EkHodges/Plant_App/Documents/Updated Project Spec.md

 She opens the app and inputs her updated location for better search results.
 Clicking on LOCATION she is able to input ‘Ames, Iowa’ into a search bar, and clicks SAVE button.
 Alternatively, she could enter the zip code instead.

 Details for later:
-o	Could this access the maps feature for geo-location? o	Result could generate a basic map as the location page image after input
+ - Could this access the maps feature for geo-location?
+ - Result could generate a basic map as the location page image after input

 I am not sure if I would be able to fulfill this task, but I think I would still like to keep it as an option since my photo recognition tasks are coming along well so far.
 If I have time, I would like to include this one as well.